tapioca24/p5.capture/README.md

 Let's focus on your creative coding.
 Of course, you can also use the API to integrate it into your code.

-### Many export formats 🤹
+### Any format • One API 🤹

-Tired of having to use different libraries for different formats? p5.capture supports many export formats: WebM, GIF, MP4, PNG, JPG, and WebP.
+Tired of having to use different libraries for different formats? p5.capture supports many export formats including WebM, GIF, MP4, PNG, JPG, and WebP.
 There is sure to be something you want.

 ## Installation